Cosmic-Ray Spectra and Metal Budget Regulated by the Galactic Wind: Gas and Metal Budgets in the Galactic Disk

 \section{Gas and Metal Budgets in the Galactic Disk}

 The star formation rate and the metallicity in our Galactic disk have been almost unchanged for the past a few Gyr \citep[e.g.,][]{xiang22}.
 Our Galactic disk is in the quasi-equilibrium state.
 Especially, the metallicity in the disk should be in an equilibrium state or slowly increasing.
 If the present metallicity is decreasing, it should be temporarily enhanced by a recent starburst, which has not been observationally confirmed.
-In this context, the Galactic wind is an essential factor for the regulation of the star formation rate and gas circulation \citep[e.g.,][, based on the CR-driven wind scenario]{shimoda22a,shimoda24}.
+In this context, the galactic wind is an essential factor for the regulation of the star formation rate and gas circulation \citep[e.g.,][]{shimoda22a,shimoda24}.
 With our parameters to explain the CR spectra, we discuss the gas and metal circulation in our galaxy in this section.
 The picture in this section is based on \citet{shimoda24}.

 As caveats of the following discussion, the metal pollution of the disk by supernova explosion progresses so quickly: the total metal mass ejected by supernovae within $\sim 2$~Gyr is comparable to the total metal mass in the disk gas (see the next subsection).
-Although the circulation of gas and metals is essential to explain the constant metallicity in the sense of long-term and volume-average, we should keep in mind the possibility that our reference of the solar abundance pattern reflects significant short-term and local dispersions.
+Although the circulation of gas and metals is essential to explain the constant metallicity in the sense of the long term and volume average, we should keep in mind the possibility that our reference of the solar abundance pattern reflects significant short-term and local dispersions.